Dineamic Review

 How’s The Food?

-It’s clear that Dineamic are focussed on using fresh, simple ingredients to create their meals, as dishes often felt very homely.
+It’s clear that Dineamic are focused on using fresh, simple ingredients to create their meals, as dishes often felt very homely.
 The kind of food you’d want to cook at home if you had the time.

 One of my favourites was this Chicken Fajita, which had tender chicken along with perfectly cooked brown rice.